mariadb-corporation/MaxScale/About/Limitations.md

 * If Master changes (ie. new Master promotion) during current connection the router cannot check the change

-* LONGBLOB is not supported
+* Sending of LONGBLOB data is not supported

 ## Limitations in the Read/Write Splitter